go4tech-au/cloud-internal-devops/README.md

 sudo apt-get install git
 ```

-- Confirm the installation was successful by typing:
+- For **all platform** to confirm the installation was successful by typing:

 ```javascript
 git --version